 My education is in journalism and creative writing, but my passion is fostering healthy & equitable work environments and building collaborative relationships.
 I’ve worn several hats throughout my career spanning Biotech, Healthcare, Travel and Media industries.

-In 2022, I joined Shaker Recruitment and Marketing as the Senior Manager of Diversity and Culture creating a thriving working environment.
+In 2022, I joined Shaker Recruitment Marketing as the Senior Manager of Diversity and Culture creating a thriving working environment.
 My background in journalism, communications, project management, strategy and my passion for diversity have provided me with a wonderful career that continues to exceed my expectations.

 Dr. Jenkins is the Founder of Bowtie Leadership and Development, Inc., a global training, consultation, and coaching firm with a focus on bringing diverse people together to increase individual or organizational productivity and performance.
 Dr. Jenkins has more than ten years of experience as managing partner and chief diversity and inclusion executive, trainer, and strategist.
 His portfolio includes clients from various non-profits, small businesses, colleges and universities, and large corporations such as WalMart Inc., Verizon, Coca-Cola Inc, Tyson Foods, Inc., Kellogg’s, AT&T, Deloitte, Inc, Black Hills Energy Inc., Facebook, American Airlines, Amazon, Google, and Starbucks to name a few.
 Also, as another “first,” he serves in the newly created senior role to lead a formal Global Diversity, Equity, and Inclusion initiative with CBRE @ Microsoft.
 Throughout his consulting firm and keynotes, he has spoken to large crowds with over 30, 000 people in Korea and multiple engagements across the globe in South America, North America, Asia, and Europe.
 Bowtie Leadership and Development, Inc, senior partners and team has a combined 65 years of experience in leadership development, diversity and inclusion, human resources, and training and development.